KRTV: Decline and recovery

-In 1983, a 'burned out' Sample announced he would sell the Montana Television Network to George Lilly.
+In 1983, a "burned out" Sample announced he would sell the Montana Television Network to George Lilly.
 One of Sample's last acts as owner of the Montana Television Network was to move the production of the MTN News from Great Falls to Billings in hopes of improving local news ratings in the state's largest city.
 Sample had concluded that viewers in Billings would rather hear about "the fender bender in Billings" than larger stories from elsewhere in the state.
 Further, the order of the newscast was changed to put the local inserts first.
 Format changes were also implemented for Today in Montana; Norma Ashby left the show after 23 years in 1985, and more news and weather from Billings was added, leading to its renaming as The Noon News in 1986.

-The change had opposite effects in the two largest television markets in Montana.
+The change had opposite effects in the two largest television markets in Montana, Billings and Great Falls.
 At the same time as the ownership and production changes, Ed Coghlan, who had been the Great Falls-based main anchor for MTN News, left for a job at KCOP-TV in Los Angeles and proceeded to hire away MTN's weather and sports presenters.
-This caused KRTV's news ratings to swoon; after several years with KRTV on top, KFBB-TV took the lead in the market and was able to market itself as a more local newscast than its competitor.
+This caused KRTV's news ratings to decline; after several years with KRTV on top, KFBB-TV took the lead in the market and was able to market itself as a more local newscast than its competitor.
+Conversely, ratings improved in Billings.

-KRTV dropped NBC in 1984, when the entire MTN network switched to exclusive CBS affiliation.
+KRTV dropped NBC as a primary affiliation in 1984, when the entire MTN network switched to exclusive CBS affiliation.
 KRTV and KFBB-TV continued to air a limited number of NBC shows until the third station for Great Falls, KTGF (channel 16), started broadcasting in September 1986.